amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 relations has changed since the plan was created, this validation step (the locking) detects those changes and triggers replanning.

-An important bit about such a cached plan is that, when creating it, the plancache would not have passed the parameter values mentioned in `EXECUTE` to the planner, so it is a *generic* (parameter-value-indepedent) plan.
-The plan is in most cases is the same as one plancache would have gotten by passing the parameter values, because the planner is smart enough to perform some for optimizations even in the absence of the actual constant values to compare against the table/index statistics using heuristics, at least for simpler queries  For example, it can determine that an index on `colname` can be used to optimize `colname = $1` in a similar manner as it can be used for `colname = <actual-constant-value>.
+An important bit about such a cached plan is that, when creating it, the plancache module would not have passed the actual values of parameters mentioned in `EXECUTE` to the planner, so it is a *generic* (parameter-value-indepedent) plan.
+The plan is in most cases the same as one that the plancache module would have gotten by passing the values, because the planner is smart enough to perform some of its optimizations even in the absence of the actual constant values to compare against the table/index statistics, at least for simpler queries.
+For example, it can heuristically determine that an index on `colname` can be used to optimize `colname = $1` in a similar manner as it can be used for `colname = <actual-constant-value>.

 However, parameter values not being available to the planner when creating a generic plan can be a big problem if the query contains partitioned tables.
-Partition pruning can be very crucial for creating an optimal plan in that case, but it cannot occur without those values being available, so the generic plan must include *all* partitions.
+Without plan-time partition pruning, which relies on constant values being available for the planner to compare them against partition bounds found in the system catalog, the generic plan must include *all* partitions.

-Now pruning will occur during execution (*run-time pruning*) using the parameter values provided in `EXECUTE`, though there are a number of steps that must occur before it occurs, each of which take O(n) time, where n is the number of partitions present in the generic plan.
-One of those steps, the most expensive one, is the plancache's validation of the plan which must lock all relations mentioned in the plan.
+Fortunately, pruning will occur during execution (*run-time pruning*), though there are a number of steps manipulating the plan that must occur before the pruning can occur, each of which currently takes O(n) time, where n is the number of partitions present in the generic plan.
+One of those steps, the most expensive one, is the plancache module's validation of the plan which must lock all relations mentioned in the plan.
 The more partitions there are, the longer it will take this validation step to finish.
 The following graph shows the average latency reported by `pgbench -S --protocol=prepared` with varying number of partitions (initialized with `pgbench -i --partitions=N` in each case):

 ![v15 prepared generic plan latency for partitioned tables](https://s3.ap-northeast-1.amazonaws.com/amitlan.com/files/param-partition-woes-img1.png)

-Compare that to the latency one sees by forcing the plancache to create a parameter value dependent (*custom*) plan on every `EXECUTE` (by setting `plan_cache_mode = force_custom_plan`), where the latency doesn't degrade as it does by the use of a parameter value independent cached (*generic*) plan, because the planner is able to prune the unnecessary partitions in that
+The following graph plots the latencies one may see by forcing the plancache module to create a parameter value dependent (*custom*) plan on every `EXECUTE` (by setting `plan_cache_mode = force_custom_plan` in postgresql.conf).
+Note that the latency doesn't degrade as it does by the use of a parameter value independent cached (*generic*) plan, because the planner is able to prune the unnecessary partitions in that case.
-case:

 ![v15 prepared custom plan latency for partitioned tables](https://s3.ap-northeast-1.amazonaws.com/amitlan.com/files/param-partition-woes-img2.png)

-That leaves us with the question of what we are going to do about it.
-Actually, I have proposed a [patch](https://commitfest.postgresql.org/38/3478/) to fix that, which it does by making the plancache prune the unnecssary partitions from the generic plan and thus not lock them when validating the plan.
-The latency graph with the patch applied:
+However, forcing replanning on each `EXECUTE` means leaving the peformance benefit of plan caching on the table.
+So I proposed a [patch](https://commitfest.postgresql.org/38/3478/) to fix the generic plan validation step such that it only locks the partitions that match the parameter values mentioned in `EXECUTE` by performing the run-time pruning earlier than it is done currently.
+Here is the graph with the patch applied:

 ![v16 prepared generic plan latency for partitioned tables](https://s3.ap-northeast-1.amazonaws.com/amitlan.com/files/param-partition-woes-img3.png)

-You may see that the latency is lower than with the use of a custom plan, which is to be expected because it doesn't include the time to create it for each `EXECUTE`.
+As expected, the latency no longer degrades, and perhaps more importantly, is indeed lower than with the use of a custom plan on each `EXECUTE`.